soma-smart/framefox/docs/framefox/src/content/docs/core/security.md

 description: Implement authentication and security mechanisms in your Framefox application
 ---

-# Authentication and Security

-Framefox provides a comprehensive authentication and security system to protect your application and manage users.
-The framework implements modern security practices including CSRF protection, role-based access control, and flexible authentication mechanisms that can be easily customized for your specific needs.
+Framefox helps you add login, registration, and access control without the security headaches.
+You'll create a user entity, set up login forms, and define who can access what.
+The framework handles password hashing, CSRF protection, and session management automatically.

 :::note[Security Best Practices]
-Framefox follows industry-standard security practices as outlined in the [OWASP Application Security Verification Standard](https://owasp.org/www-project-application-security-verification-standard/).
+Framefox follows established security practices as outlined in the [OWASP Application Security Verification Standard](https://owasp.org/www-project-application-security-verification-standard/).
 The framework automatically handles common security concerns like CSRF protection, secure session management, and password hashing.
 :::

 ## Quick Start with Authentication